takimafr/spring-dbunit/README.md

 * "pseudo" unit tests on a DAO layer, with an in-memory database like [HSQLDB](http://hsqldb.org) or [H2](http://www.h2database.com) and a schema automatically created with Hibernate hibernate.hbm2ddl.auto=create-drop.
 * GUI integration tests with Selenium, with a persistent database and an existing schema.
-* application prototype development, with data reloaded at application startup
+* application prototype development, with data reloaded on application startup

 ## Documentation